Thai bank bucks the trend as most report sharp drops in profit and a cautious outlook for 2021 - Thai Examiner

 The profit for the bank was off by ฿9.24 billion on the previous year’s results, a fall of 23.9%.

-A briefing in the bank’s performance for 2020 was given to the Stock Exchange of Thailand by its Chief Executive, Kattiya Indaravijaya.
+A briefing on the bank’s performance for 2020 was given to the Stock Exchange of Thailand by its Chief Executive, Kattiya Indaravijaya.

 Largest business lender in Thailand